-As 2024 unfolds, organizational leaders face many challenges, from sustaining growth to navigating emerging technologies and talent acquisition and retention.
-The role of the Chief Information Security Officer (CISO) is evolving, and they are increasingly being seen as proactive partners in managing ongoing business needs rather than just being called upon to rescue the organization during times of crisis.
+As 2024 unfolds, organisational leaders face many challenges, from sustaining growth to navigating emerging technologies and talent acquisition and retention.
+The role of the Chief Information Security Officer (CISO) is evolving, and they are increasingly being seen as proactive partners in managing ongoing business needs rather than just being called upon to rescue the organisation during times of crisis.

-The KPMG annual Cybersecurity considerations report identifies eight key considerations that CISOs should prioritize in 2024 to help mitigate risk, drive business growth and build resilience.
+The KPMG annual Cybersecurity considerations report identifies eight key considerations that CISOs should prioritise in 2024 to help mitigate risk, drive business growth and build resilience.

 Explore the eight key cybersecurity considerations for 2024

 Consumers, employees, suppliers — every corporate stakeholder — expect businesses to pursue growth and profits.
-But increasingly, organizations are expected to operate socially responsibly, as well.
-Organizations should heed this call and strengthen the connection between security and privacy and environmental, social and governance (ESG) factors.
-This bond is increasingly recognized across the business ecosystem, particularly by ESG rating services, as they search for greater transparency in measuring and comparing organizations.
+But increasingly, organisations are expected to operate socially responsibly, as well.
+Organisations should heed this call and strengthen the connection between security and privacy and environmental, social and governance (ESG) factors.
+This bond is increasingly recognised across the business ecosystem, particularly by ESG rating services, as they search for greater transparency in measuring and comparing organisations.

-Many organizations’ current approach to third-party and supply chain security does not align with the reality of today’s complex and interdependent ecosystem of partner organizations.
+Many organisations’ current approach to third-party and supply chain security does not align with the reality of today’s complex and interdependent ecosystem of partner organisations.
 Traditional models were built around the assumption that third parties provide services on a transactional basis.
 That view does not reflect today’s intricate network of APIs and processes tethered by a complex set of software-as-a-service dependencies.
-Organizations are encouraged to establish more strategic supplier partnerships focused on continuously monitoring and managing the evolving risk profiles of these suppliers to strengthen operational resilience.
+Organisations are encouraged to establish more strategic supplier partnerships focused on continuously monitoring and managing the evolving risk profiles of these suppliers to strengthen operational resilience.

 Businesses are increasingly moving systems to the cloud, the volume of data that needs protection is skyrocketing, and more people are working remotely and accessing corporate networks with their own devices.
 As a result, the cyberattack surface is expanding, creating more alerts, false positives and triage events for CISOs to manage.
 There’s a lot of noise in security operation centers (SOCs), and there aren’t enough panes of glass or humans to deal with the volume.
 How can CISOs keep detecting threat after threat and feel they're not missing something?
 They need to collect, correlate and escalate the signals that require a response — and it must be done rapidly.
 The only way to do that is through automation.

-During a cyber incident, organizations need a response measured in minutes and hours, not days and weeks.
-In today’s volatile environment, resilience has become a common theme for organizations across critical infrastructure sectors such as energy, communications and transportation, with executives focused on recovery if preventative controls fail.
-Resilience should seamlessly align with cybersecurity, emphasizing protection, detection, and rapid response and recovery.
+During a cyber incident, organisations need a response measured in minutes and hours, not days and weeks.
+In today’s volatile environment, resilience has become a common theme for organisations across critical infrastructure sectors such as energy, communications and transportation, with executives focused on recovery if preventative controls fail.
+Resilience should seamlessly align with cybersecurity, emphasising protection, detection, and rapid response and recovery.
 Cyber resilience is vital for maintaining business operational capabilities, safeguarding customer trust, and reducing the impact of future attacks.
-These disciplines must work in tandem to help organizations manage risk.
+These disciplines must work in tandem to help organisations manage risk.